quickstark/serverless-oauth-callback/README.md

-# Twilio Serverless JWT Callback
+# Twilio Serverless Oauth Callback

-This is just a simple Twilio Serverless Function to demonstrate authenticating callbacks/webhooks to Google Sheets
+Twilio Serverless Functions to demonstrate Tri-Legged Oauth callbacks/webhooks to Box and Google Sheets

+** Important: Twilio Functions are limited to ~20 executions / second, so this is purely for demonstration and/or relatively light use cases **

 This uses the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart) with the [Twilio Serverless Plugin](https://www.twilio.com/docs/twilio-cli/plugins)